 Small blemishes in the armpits, similar to acne, appear when follicles become clogged, preventing hairs from coming to the surface.

-- Instead of extracting them with tweezers, it is recommended to exfoliate the skin until the hair is able to come out.
+These can be quite painful and, if not treated properly, could potentially become infected.
+Instead of extracting them with tweezers, it is recommended to exfoliate the skin until the hair is able to come out.

 How much attention do you pay to the signals that your underarms send you?
 Now that you know they can alert you to serious health problems, consult a specialist in the event of any irregularity.